Public Works

 Street Lights on Major Roadways

 Repairs to streetlights on major roadways are handled by the city's Public Works Department.
-Call Frank Gross at 954-345-2210.
+Call 954-345-2210.

 Traffic Signals